-The concept of bounded rationality recognises that consumers face limitations in terms of the information available to them, their cognitive abilities, and the time available to make decisions.
+The concept of bounded rationality recognizes that consumers face limitations in terms of the information available to them, their cognitive abilities, and the time available to make decisions.
 Of these three, cognitive limitations seem the most relevant to fuel economy and vehicle choice.
 Choosing among the thousand or so makes, models and engine/transmission combinations available is a complex task.
-Vehicles are bundles of multiple attributes, e.g. price, size, materials, workmanship, styling, accessory features, fuel economy, warranty, acceleration, comfort, safety, reliability, and more.
-Utility optimization requires that all these attributes be simultaneously compared and traded-off - a complex task.
-Consumers may instead optimize on the three or four attributes of greatest importance and sacrifice the rest.
+Vehicles are bundles of multiple attributes, e.g., price, size, materials, workmanship, styling, accessory features, fuel economy, warranty, acceleration, comfort, safety, reliability, and more.
+Utility optimization requires that all these attributes be simultaneously compared and traded-off, a complex task.
+Consumers may instead optimize on the three or four attributes of greatest importance and satisfice the rest.
 Especially in countries with low energy prices, this could lead to undervaluing fuel economy.
 In the United States, for example, fuel economy rarely ranks among consumers' top five concerns when purchasing an automobile.
-Where fuel prices are high enough to make fuel economy one of new car buyers' top few concerns, decision-making may be closer to the rational, utility-maximizing model.
+Where fuel prices are high enough to make fuel economy one of new car buyers' top few concerns, decision making may be closer to the rational, utility maximizing model.
 Unfortunately, little research has been done on this subject.

-2.1.6 Lack of skills to perform necessary calculations
+2.1.6.
+Lack of Skills to Perform Necessary Calculations

-Calculation of the present value of fuel economy improvements requires mathematical skills many consumers do not possess.
-They could, however, have others make such calculations for them, for example, via an Internet site.
+Calculation of the present value of fuel economy improvements requires mathematical skills many consumers do not posses.
+They could, however, have others make such calculations for them, for example via an internet site.

-2.1.7 External costs
+2.1.7.
+External Costs

-Use of petroleum by motor vehicles produces several important externalities: greenhouse gas emissions; local air pollution; oil dependence.
-Some also count externalities associated with motor vehicle use, such as traffic congestion and safety (e.g. Parry and Small, 2005).
-These externalities, however, are not directly linked to fuel use or fuel economy.
-In some countries, motor fuel taxes may exceed the external costs of motor fuel use, while in others they are probably less.
+Use of petroleum by motor vehicles produces several important externalities, greenhouse gas emissions, local air pollution, oil dependence.
+Some also count externalities associated with motor vehicle use, such as traffic congestion and safety (e.g., Parry and Small, 2005).
+These externalities, however are not directly linked to fuel use or fuel economy.
+In some countries motor fuel taxes may exceed the external costs of motor fuel use, while in others they are probably less.

-2.1.8 Consumer myopia
+2.1.8.
+Consumer Myopia

-In the expected utility-maximizing framework, shortsightedness implies some form of market failure, unless it reflects risk aversion.
-Shortsightedness might arise from cognitive limitations, or simply from irrationality.
+In the expected utility maximizing framework, shortsightedness implies some form of market failure, unless it reflects risk aversion.
+Shortsightedness might arise from cognitive limitations, or simply irrationality.
 An explanation offered more in the popular media than in scholarly studies is that consumers count fuel savings only for the period over which they intend to own a vehicle.
-This begs the question of why the used-car market would not be willing to pay for better fuel economy.
-Clearly, for the new-vehicle market to operate efficiently, the used-vehicle market must also.
+This begs the question of why the used car market would not be willing to pay for better fuel economy.
+Clearly, for the new vehicle market to operate efficiently, the used vehicle market must also.
 Since most vehicles change ownership during their lifetimes, new car buyers must believe that used car markets will fully value the remaining fuel savings.
-There is little empirical information to confirm or refute that used-car markets are efficient.
+There is little empirical information to confirm or refute that used car markets are efficient.

-For comparison with full lifetime discounting (equation 1), the equation for a simple three-year payback is shown in equation 2.
+For comparison with full lifetime discounting (equation 1), the equation for a simple 3-year payback is shown in equation 2.
 In its study of the US Corporate Average Fuel Economy standards, the US National Research Council (NRC, 2002) calculated "cost-efficient" fuel economy improvements using both methods.

 Equation 2.
-Simple three-year payback
+Simple 3-year Payback

-$$V_3 = 3P_0M_0(G_0 - G_0(1 - \varepsilon))$$
+$$V_3 = 3P_0M_0 G_0 - G_0(1-\varepsilon)$$

-The ratio of equation (1) to equation (2) is the following:
+The ratio of equation (1) to equation (2) is the following.

-$$\frac{\frac{1}{\delta + r} \left[1 - e^{-(\delta + r)L} \right]}{3}$$
+$$\frac{1}{\delta+r} \left[e^{-\Theta+r} \right]$$